 - Surge protectors are required with use of your personal computer.
 University Villages will not be held responsible for any damages caused by equipment not properly installed.

-- Craighead/Sisson/Elliott Village—There are glass inserts for the storm doors at your apartment.
-For Craighead –Sisson the inserts are in the hallway closet and for Elliott Village apartment the inserts in the furnace rooms.
+- Craighead/Sisson/Elliott Village - There are glass inserts for the storm doors at your apartment.
+For Craighead/Sisson, the inserts are in the hallway closet, and for Elliott Village apartment, the inserts are in the furnace rooms.
 These inserts will be beneficial during the colder months in trying to keep heat from escaping.

 - Lighter fluid and matches can not be left outside for small children to play with.

 Residents are permitted to have a business within their apartment as long as it follows these conditions:

 - It is approved by the Residence Life Office located in Turner Hall.

 - It does not violate any polices of the rental contract for University Villages.

 Decorations & Apartment Displays